smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/03-Notebook-to-package/README.md

 - attributes and methods of a class
 - the `**kwargs` argument of a function and how to use it, (help [HERE](https://www.programiz.com/python-programming/args-and-kwargs) if unclear)

-If you are not confident with any of these elements or the general structure of the code, make a ticket.
+If you are not confident with any of these elements or the general structure of the code, ask for a TA.

 ### Test your packaged project